OT-OSM/wazuh/README.md

 Some of the highlighting features are:-

   - Standalone setup of Wazuh-manager
-  - Slack setup for alert management
+  - Setup Slack for alert management

 ### Supported OS